LeftySolara/knowledge/computing/README.md

 # Computing

-This section is for my notes regarding software development and computer science in general.
+This section contains my notes on computer science, programming, and software development.